jdersch/PERQemu/PERQemu/Readme.txt

 in 1979 but not released in production quantities until late 1980.
 It is estimated that fewer than 5,000 PERQs were built, mostly sold to universities.

-The PERQ-1 hardware consisted of the following:
+The PERQ-1 hardware consists of the following:

     - A custom bit-slice, microcoded CPU with 48-bit microinstruction words
     - 4K (PERQ-1) or 16K (PERQ-1A) of writable control store